hphelion/documentation/Windows-CLI-Compute-Examples.md

 ###Reset-Password### {#ResetPassword}

-For Windows Instances only, if you change your Windows password manually via [RDP](http://msdn.microsoft.com/en-us/library/windows/desktop/aa383015(v=vs.85).aspx), you need to manually sync the new password with the Windows CLI using the [`Reset-Password` cmdlet](cli/windows/reference#reset-password) for the `connect-server` command to work.
-If you use the `get-password` cmdlet to fetch your original de-crypted Administrator password, and it's available, it overwrites the password sync.
+For Windows Instances only, if you change your Windows password manually via [RDP](http://msdn.microsoft.com/en-us/library/windows/desktop/aa383015(v=vs.85).aspx), you need to manually sync the password with the Windows CLI with the [`Reset-Password` cmdlet](cli/windows/reference#reset-password) for the `connect-server` command to work.
+If you use the `get-password` cmdlet to fetch your original de-crypted Administrator password, and it's available, it will overwrite the password sync.

     PS HPCS:\> reset-password -id 1234 -p "Thisisalongpassword!"

-This re-syncs the Windows CLI password with that of the server `1234` to `Thisisalongpassword!`.
+This resets the password for server `1234` to  `Thisisalongpassword!`.

 ##Floating IP Management## {#IPManagement}